 The Ultimate Tenant Moving Out Checklist

 Moving out can be a fairly long and complicated process.
 After all, it isn’t just the packing you need to think about – there are a whole host of other things to remember as well.
+Our ultimate tenant moving out checklist is here to help.

 From the inventory to the deposit, it’s important to be as organised as you can when moving out, in order to ensure the process runs as smoothly as possible.

-I’ve been a tenant moving out several times so I’ve learned this the hard way!
+I’ve been a tenant moving out several times, so I’ve learned this the hard way!

 Lettings agencies and landlords can be the most angelic people when it comes to moving into a property.
 However, when you decide to leave, they can become incredibly picky and difficult to deal with.
-To avoid this happening to you, follow our rental checklist below and take charge of your moving out process.

 Council tax